Bird’s Nest Crag

 F.A.
 Laurent Jacob (2012)

 A somewhat weird and unique hybrid route.
-Start immediatelly beneath the large concrete block filling the left side of the overhanging corner.
+Start immediately beneath the large concrete block filling the left side of the overhanging corner.
 Crank through the lower wall on crimps and flakes to reach a mono pocket beside the concrete.
 Use this and weep holes in the concrete itself to get established in the crack above.
 Continue up the flying arête to reach the lower off.
+(14m, 8 Bolts)

 F.A.
 Laurent Jacob (2012)

 The overhanging prow using small crimps and slopes on both sides with many hazardous heel hooks and dyno moves.
-Looks awesome.
+(12m, 6 Bolts)

 F.A.
 Laurent Jacob (2012)